CodeYourFuture/curriculum/content/js1/blocks/cases/index.md

 ```

 Let's break down this syntax.

 The `test` function is part of the Jest API: it is an interface we use to perform a particular task.
-In particular, we're using `test` to create a test case.
+In particular, we'll use `test` to define a test case.

 Let's break down the arguments we're passing to `test`: